-In September 2006, the FASB issued Statement of Financial Accounting Standards, or SFAS, No. 157, "Fair Value Measurements."
-The statement defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
-This statement applies under other accounting pronouncements that require or permit fair value measurements, the FASB having previously concluded in those accounting pronouncements that fair value is the relevant measurement attribute.
-Accordingly, this statement does not require any new fair value measurements.
-More specifically, SFAS No. 157 emphasizes that fair value is a market-based measurement, not an entity-specific measurement, and sets out a fair value hierarchy, which ranks the quality and reliability of the information used to determine fair value.
-SFAS No. 157 was effective January 1, 2008 for financial assets and liabilities and January 1, 2009 for non-financial assets and liabilities.
-The adoption of SFAS No. 157 did not have an effect on our financial position or results of operations.
+In September 2006, the FASB issued a new accounting pronouncement regarding fair value measurements (formerly SFAS No. 157, "Fair Value Measurements").
+The pronouncement, found under FASB Accounting Standards Codification ("ASC") Topic 820, defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
+This pronouncement applies under other accounting pronouncements that require or permit fair value measurements, the FASB having previously concluded in those accounting pronouncements that fair value is the relevant measurement attribute.
+Accordingly, this pronouncement does not require any new fair value measurements.
+More specifically, this pronouncement emphasizes that fair value is a market-based measurement, not an entity-specific measurement, and sets out a fair value hierarchy, which ranks the quality and reliability of the information used to determine fair value.
+This pronouncement was effective January 1, 2008 for financial assets and liabilities and January 1, 2009 for non-financial assets and liabilities.
+The adoption of this pronouncement did not have an effect on our financial position or results of operations.

-In December 2007, the FASB issued SFAS No. 141(Revised), "Business Combinations," which replaces SFAS No. 141, "Business Combinations," and requires an acquirer to recognize the assets acquired, the liabilities assumed, and any noncontrolling interest in the acquiree at the acquirement at their fair values as of that date, with limited exceptions.
-This statement also requires the acquirer in a business combination achieved in stages to recognize the identifiable assets and liabilities, as well as the noncontrolling interest in the acquiree, at the full amounts of their fair values.
-SFAS No. 141(R) makes various other amendments to authoritative literature intended to provide additional guidance or to confirm the guidance in that literature to that provided in this statement.
-This statement applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
-Our adoption of SFAS No. 141(R) on January 1, 2009 did not have an effect on our financial position or results of operations.
+In December 2007, the FASB issued a new accounting pronouncement regarding business combinations (formerly SFAS No. 141(Revised), "Business Combinations"), which requires an acquirer to recognize the assets acquired, the liabilities assumed, and any noncontrolling interest in the acquiree at the acquisition date, measured at their fair values as of that date, with limited exceptions.
+This pronouncement, found under FASB ASC Topic 805, also requires the acquirer in a business combination achieved in stages to recognize the identifiable assets and liabilities, as well as the noncontrolling interest in the acquiree, at the full amounts of their fair values.
+This pronouncement makes various other amendments to authoritative literature intended to provide additional guidance or to confirm the guidance in that literature to that provided in this pronouncement.
+This pronouncement applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
+Our adoption of this pronouncement did not have an effect on our financial position or results of operations.